 Getting into the holiday spirit is challenging when you or a loved one is ill.
-It’s even more difficult when you don’t know whether you’ll have enough money to pay for necessities like food, gas and clothing — never mind holiday meals and gifts.
-Every holiday season, UCLA Health Auxiliary sponsors the Adopt-a-Family Program.
-UCLA staff and volunteers donate money that the Auxiliary uses to buy gift cards for UCLA patients and their families who are in need.
+It's even more difficult when you don't know whether you'll have enough money to pay for necessities like food, gas and clothing — never mind holiday meals and gifts.
+Every holiday season, UCLA Health Auxiliary coordinates the Adopt-a-Family Program.
+UCLA staff and the community donate money that the Auxiliary uses to buy gift cards for UCLA patient families who are in need.

 "UCLA's Department of Care Coordination and Clinical Social Work, as well as medical staff, nominates patient families who are facing significant medical challenges and economic difficulties," says Rachel Dourec, who has chaired the Adopt-a-Family Program since 2007.
 When the program started more than 20 years ago, the Auxiliary accepted a range of donations, including clothing and toys.